Having bigger, stronger forearms can give you a feeling of confidence. Muscular forearms can also convey a sense of athleticism and strength.

 - Attach a rope attachment to a low pulley and stand facing the machine.

 - Grasp the rope with a neutral (palms-in) grip.
-Put your elbows in by your side and keep them there stationary during the entire movement.
+Place your elbows by your side and keep them stationary during the entire movement.

 - Pull your arms until your biceps touch your forearms.
 Hold for a second.

-- Using an overhand grip, grab on to a pull-up bar with your hands spaced narrow than shoulder-width apart.
+- Using an overhand grip, grab onto a pull-up bar with your hands spaced narrower than shoulder-width apart.

 - Hang from the bar with your arms fully extended and your chest high, while exaggerating the arch in your lower back.